Cannabis gummy bears and gummy worms are carving out a place as one of the most enjoyable and popular ways to consume cannabis.

 - Stir until the oil is completely melted and the mixture has a consistent texture.
-Add in the flavored and unflavored gelatine, stirring constantly.
+Add in the flavored and unflavored gelatin, stirring constantly.

-- Keep on low heat for 10-15 until the gelatine is dissolved, making sure to constantly whisk the mixture and make sure it does not come to a boil.
+- Keep on low heat for 10-15 min until the gelatin is dissolved, making sure to constantly whisk the mixture and make sure it does not come to a boil.

 - Use a dropper to fill the gummy molds one by one, and do so quickly so that the liquid doesn’t cool and begin to separate.
 Make sure to double back and stir the rest of the mixture frequently so it doesn’t harden.

 - Once the mold is full, put the gummies in the freezer for 20-25 minutes.

 Congratulations!
 You have now successfully made your own weed gummies.
 We recommend storing them in the refrigerator.

 How much cannabis you consume can depend on a number of factors including your experience with edibles, your tolerance, the strength of the cannabis you used, and the desired effect.
 Your best bet, especially with home-made edibles that may be less precise than the store-bought ones, is to start with a low dose, and take your time and see what happens.

 It’s a smart idea to be cautious and try a half — or even a quarter — of a gummy the first time to get an idea of how strong your first batch is.